 In the cannabis space, people tend to get focused on what’s happening in their own backyard.
 Many may not even realize that medical cannabis is legal in 44 countries worldwide.
 So, combining his travels and his passions, outside of his role with GreenBroz, Lambert also writes a monthly column for MG Magazine discussing the cannabis industry from a global perspective.

 The US Has a Long Way to Go

-The United States is very much behind the curve in understanding the plant and the science behind it.
+In the grand scheme of global cannabis, the United States is very much behind the curve in understanding the plant and the science behind it.
 Ancient medicines and ayurvedic treatments in other countries give those cultures an advantage in adopting plant-based medicines.

-In the U.S., however, research has been limited due to Nixon era prohibition policies and marijuana’s position as a Schedule 1 Narcotic.
-But, internationally clinical cannabis research is alive and well and growing exponentially.
+In the U.S., however, research has been limited due to Nixon-era prohibition policies and marijuana’s position as a Schedule 1 Narcotic.
+But, internationally, clinical cannabis research is alive and well and growing exponentially.

 Lambert believes that as people begin to learn more about the Endocannabinoid System here in the United States and the laws continue to change, so will our perceptions of cannabis worldwide.

 Drawing on his experience from traveling and exploring global cannabis, Lambert emphasizes that there are clearly countries much more open to the cannabis industry than the United States.
 In Prague, a Cannabis conference he attended even offered childcare, which would likely be discouraged in the United States.
 “This would not fly in the United States,” Lambert stated, reflecting on his major in criminal justice.